BiocPy/SummarizedExperiment/docs/tutorial.md

 - `rows`: feature information about the rows of the matrices.
 - `cols`: sample information about the columns of the matrices.

-Lets create these three objects

-we first create a mock dataset of 200 rows and 6 columns, also adding a few sample data.
+Lets create these three objects. we first create a mock dataset of 200 rows and 6 columns, also adding a few sample data.

 ```python
 nrows = 200